 Maintaining normal posture should be easy and require no effort.
 If you’re unable to do so then it’s likely that you have structural changes in your body which should be addressed.
 Imagine looking at someones posture who is standing opposite you.
 Ideally you should see balanced horizontal shoulders and pelvis as well as having a vertically aligned midline that intersects between their feet to their neck.
 When you view this person side on you should see their neck is upright, shoulders retracted and knees slightly bent so that a plumbline can be dropped through their ear, shoulder, hip and ankle.

-How Can You Improve Posture?
+Can You Improve Rounded Shoulders?

 You can start improving your posture today but before searching for specific techniques, exercises or products to assist with improving your posture it’s important to seek help from a Chiropractor.
 Chiropractors are professional musculoskeletal experts that through various techniques allow optimal structural position and nervous system functioning.
 Your Chiropractor will assess your whole body and provide specific advice that is individually tailored to your solution to help you achieve normal posture.